California hits record COVID-19 deaths as new variant found

 Officials said schools in districts that have not already reopened with stringent plans in place would not reopen for in-person instruction until the overall transmission rate declines in California.

-Associated Press writers John Antczak and Chris Weber in Los Angeles, Don Thompson in Sacramento and Juliet Williams in San Francisco also contributed to this story.
+Associated Press writers John Antczak and Christopher Weber in Los Angeles, Don Thompson in Sacramento and Juliet Williams in San Francisco contributed to this story.

 Credit: Alex Horvath